 Immunotherapy is the most promising new cancer treatment since the development of chemotherapy in the late 1940s.

-Recently there's been a surge of new immune-based therapies and they're changing the landscape of how some of the more deadly cancers are being treated.
-With this aim, we're funding several immunotherapy projects.
+Recently, there have been a surge of new immune-based therapies, changing the landscape of how some of the more deadly cancers are being treated.
+With this aim, we’re funding several immunotherapy projects.

 Immunotherapy represents the most promising new cancer treatment approach since the development of the first chemotherapies in the late 1940s.
 It uses substances that naturally occur in the body to boost the functioning of the immune system.
 As a result, the body is able to destroy cancer cells more effectively, and with fewer side-effects than chemotherapy drugs.